Camden City School District: Administration

-The Camden district is one of two district's statewide that operate under state intervention with (the other is the Paterson Public Schools), and has been under state supervision since June 2013.
-The district's superintendent is appointed by the Commissioner of the New Jersey Department of Education The district has a nine-member advisory board that acts in lieu of a board of education.
+The Camden district is one of two districts statewide that operate under state intervention with (the other is the Paterson Public Schools), and has been under state supervision since June 2013.
+The district's superintendent is appointed by the commissioner of the New Jersey Department of Education The district has a nine-member advisory board that acts in lieu of a board of education.
 The members of the advisory board are appointed by the mayor to serve three-year terms on a staggered basis, with three seats up for reappointment each year.
 A student representative selected from the district's high schools also serves on the board.